phalcon/documentation/docs/db-phql.md

 ## Troubleshooting
 Some things to keep in mind when using PHQL:

-* Classes are case-sensitive, if a class is not defined with the same name as it was created this could lead to an unexpected behavior in operating systems with case-sensitive file systems such as Linux.
+* Classes are case-sensitive, if a class is not defined with the same name as it was created this could lead to an unexpected behavior in operating systems with case sensitive file systems such as Linux.
 * The correct charset must be defined in the connection to bind parameters successfully.
 * Aliased classes are not replaced by full namespaced classes since this only occurs in PHP code and not inside strings.
 * If column renaming is enabled avoid, using column aliases with the same name as columns to be renamed, this may confuse the query resolver.